Out-of-State Licensed Applicants

-If the state where your license was issued did not require you to pass the International Licensing Examination for Hearing Instrument Dispenser (ILE) written examination, or if you do not hold a certification issued by the Board of Certification for Hearing Instrument Sciences (BC-HIS), then you will be eligible to take the written examination, administered by IHS.
+If the state where your license was issued did not require you to pass the International Licensing Examination for Hearing Instrument Dispenser (ILE) written test, or if you do not hold a certification issued by the Board of Certification for Hearing Instrument Sciences (BC-HIS), then you will be eligible to take the written test, administered by IHS.

-When you have passed the examinations, you will be issued a license.
+When you have passed the tests, you will be issued a license.

 All new applicants must submit fingerprints for a national criminal history record review.
 The applicant is responsible for paying the fee associated with this review to the fingerprint service vendor used by Texas Department of Public Safety.

 Once your completed application is received by TDLR, instructions on how to schedule an appointment to be fingerprinted will be emailed to you.
 Be sure your email address is current and legible to receive the fingerprinting information.
 To be eligible for licensing, you must successfully pass a criminal history background check.

 If you have ever been convicted of a felony or misdemeanor (other than a minor traffic violation) or pleaded guilty or no contest (resulting in a deferred adjudication) to any in-state, out-of-state or federal criminal offense, you must provide a completed Criminal History Questionnaire (PDF) along with your application materials.